Phillip-England/godocument/docs/configuration.md

 touch /docs/new-section/more-info/origins.md
 ```

-Add some content to `/docs/new-section/about.md`
+Add the following content to `/docs/new-section/about.md`

 ```md
 # About